Bluefire2/matchday/README.md

 ```

 ### Known issues
-Note that this project is very new and not at all stable.
-There may be a few bugs lying around, too.
+Note that this project is very new and not currently usable.